cell2fire/Cell2Fire/docsrc/source/rstfiles/Editing.rst

 Generally, a 13 km/h increase in wind speed will double the ISI value.
 The ISI is accepted as a good indicator of fire spread in open light fuel stands with wind speeds up to 40 km/h.

-To explain how ISI works we will have to tests one with low winds and high a FFMC value
+To explain how ISI works we will have to tests one with low winds and high a FFMC value.

-For Test 1 we have :
+For Test 1 we have:

 * Wind speed 4 km/h
 * FFMC 95
 * ISI is calculated to be 35.9

-we get the following plots
+we get the following plots:

 .. image:: ../image/ISI1.png
   :width: 23%